 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care RUPCO Inc. The shared goals of providing safe quality housing choices for low income individuals and families.
-V: City of Kingatan Kingston 2025 City of Kingston The Kingston 2025 is a planning document outlining goals Planning and strategies for community growth and sustainability for Department the City.
-Local Waterfront City of Kingston The waterfront is a significant economic and cultural asset for Revitalization and the City.
-Continued strategic investments in the waterfront Implementation will assist in job creation and provide economic opportunity for the low and moderate income residents that reside in that section of the City.
+Continuum of Care RUPCO The shared goals of providing safe quality housing choices for low income individuals and families.
+Kingston 2025 City of Kingston Planning Department The Kingston 2025 is a planning document outlining goals and strategies for community growth and sustainability for the City.
+Local Waterfront Revitalization and Implementation City of Kingston The waterfront is a significant economic and cultural asset for the City.
+Continued strategic investments in the waterfront will assist in job creation and provide economic opportunity for the low and moderate income residents that reside in that section of the City.

+Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
 Heritage Area Plan City of Kingston The Heritage Area Plan includes areas for revitalization as well as regulatory requirements for parcels located within the Heritage Area Zone, additionally providing a rich catalog of historic city assets.
-Ulster County Ulster County The Transportation Council has prepared numerous studies Transportation · that directly impact transportation in the City including Inter- Council Plans model Facility Site Location, I-587 Intersection Study, and Route 32 at Fair Street Intersection study.
+Ulster County Ulster County The Transportation Council has prepared numerous studies Transportation Council that directly impact transportation in the City including Inter- Plans model Facility Site Location, I-587 Intersection Study, and Route 32 at Fair Street Intersection study.
 These plans help to inform targeted investments as accessible transportation was identified as a major concern.
-STRIVE Ulster County STRIVE is a collaboration between Suny Ulster, the City of , Kingston School District, the City of Kingston, and Ulster County aimed at improving access to educational opportunity in the city.
+STRIVE Ulster County STRIVE is a collaboration between Suny Ulster, the City of Kingston School District, the City of Kingston, and Ulster County aimed at improving access to educational opportunity in the city.
 The first main project is to convert the former Sophie Finn Elementary building into a satellite Kingston campus for SUNY Ulster.
-Parks and Recreation City of Kingston The Parks and Recreation Master Plan identifies many areas Master Plan oity or milgston of capital need and effectively catalogs each of the major TVIGSCET FIGHT park spaces in the city.
+Parks and Recreation City of Kingston The Parks and Recreation Master Plan identifies many areas Master Plan of capital need and effectively catalogs each of the major park spaces in the city.
 Free and low cost recreational opportunity was identified as a significant need during consultations.
-Downtown City of Kingston The DRI Strategic Investment Plan identifies key projects to Revitalization / New York help improve economic development within the City.
-Initiative (DRI) State ncip improve economic development within the city. וווומנועפ (טאו) Jiale
+Downtown City of Kingston The DRI Strategic Investment Plan identifies key projects to Revitalization Initiative / New York help improve economic development within the City.
+(DRI) State